 Attendance is required in this course because of the importance of dialogue to thinking, self-awareness, and learning.
-The different viewpoints shared during the seminar will help expand the thinking of all participants.
-If students are absent for more than 10% of the planned activities without a medical certificate they may be prohibited from completing the course.
+The different viewpoints shared during the class will help expand the thinking of all participants.
+If students are absent for more than 10% (i.e., 3.4 hours) of the planned activities without a medical certificate they may be prohibited from completing the course.

 It is not enough that people are present in body.
 People must participate so that everyone can expand his or her thinking about the subject being discussed.
-People will be called randomly to share their thoughts.